 Appendix D: Roles and Responsibilities of PPPL project team members

-At PPPL,DOE maintains oversight and control of the “contingency” budgeted for project risks and uncertainties.
+At PPPLDOE maintains oversight and control of the “contingency” budgeted for project risks and uncertainties.
 Contingency can be released by DOE to the PPPL project manager to meet project risks, requirements and scope changes via the baseline change proposal process.
 Contingency is the result of a formal risk-assessment process used to account for and plan for project uncertainties that are in scope and unbudgeted.

-Proposed revisions to this Manual are submitted to the Head of the Planning and Control Division to ensure the proper coordination, review, and incorporation of appropriate changes.
-Annually, the PPPL Head of the Planning and Control Division will coordinate the review of this PMSPD in collaboration with the PPPL Project Management Officer to 1) assess the need for revisions to this document and 2) assess project compliance with the PPPL PMSPD.
-The PPPL Project Management Officer is responsible for ensuring projects comply with the PPPL PMSPD.
+The Office of Project Management owns the PMSD, proposed revisions to this Manual are submitted to the Head of the Planning and Control Division to ensure the proper coordination, review, and incorporation of appropriate changes.
+Annually, the PPPL Head of the Planning and Control Division will coordinate the review of this PMSD in collaboration with the PPPL Project Management Officer to 1) assess the need for revisions to this document and 2) assess project compliance with the PPPL PMSD.
+The PPPL Project Management Officer is responsible for ensuring projects comply with the PPPL PMSD.

 Note: Throughout this description document, cross reference is made to the ANSI/EIA-748-A (1998) standard EVMS guidelines by both the reference section and the guideline number as indicated in the National Defense Industrial Association Program Management Systems Committee ANSI/EIA-748-A Intent Guide (November 2006).
 For Example, Intent Guideline 12 corresponds to ANSI/EIA-748-A section 2.2g .This will be referred to in this description as Guide 12 {2.2g}.